kcwaggs/deep-learning-challenge/README.md

     1. Preprocessing:  \
         a.
 Drop the EIN and NAME columns \
         b.
 Target variable: IS_SUCCESSFUL \
+        Features: all columns from the application_df dataset, excluding the EIN and NAME columns \
     2. Compiling, Training and Evaluating:  \
         a.
 Hidden Layer 1: 80 neurons \
         b.
 Hidden Layer 2: 30  neurons \
         c.
 Epochs: 100 \
+        d.
+Activation functions: ReLU for hidden layers, sigmoid for output layer \
     3. Accuracy: 72.93 \

 Optimization Attempt 1 (AlphabetSoupCharity_Optimization1.ipynb):  \